TOLOSAT/flight-software/doc/technical-specifications/Internal_Architecture.md

 - Gravimetry Manager, which is responsible for Gravimetry payload.
 - Iridium Manager, which is responsible for Iridium payload.

-Telecommand (TC) and Telemeasure (TM) Flow is based on a large number of tasks:
+TeleCommand (TC) and TeleMetry (TM) Flow is based on a large number of tasks:
 - TC Receiver, which is responsible for receiving TCs, checking their validity, generating an acknowledgement and then sending the TC to downstream tasks.
 - TC Process, which is responsible for executing all TCs that do not have a specific task.
 - TC Scheduler, which is responsible for receiving TCs that are to be executed at a given time.